jlipps/monocle-js/README.md

 Using callback-based methods
 --------------------
-Of course, in the previous examples, I've required `fs.monocle` and `request.monocle`, libraries which don't actually exist yet.
+Of course, in the previous examples, I've required `monocle-fs` and `monocle-request`, libraries which didn't exist until I created them.
 What if you want to make use of arbitrary callback-based library methods?
 You can do that with Monocle as well.
 Here's the previous example without the assumption that `request` and `fs` have already been 'monoclized'.

 ```js
 var request = require('request')